DataManagementLab/wikidbs-public/README.md

 ### 3a: Load our pre-processed Wikidata MongoDB export

-1. Copy the wikidata_mongodb_archive.gz file from our downloads to the mongo-data folder that you created in step 1.4.
+1. Copy the wikidata_mongodb_archive.gz (~ 13.2GB) file from our downloads to the mongo-data folder that you created in step 1.4.
+Around 40GB of disk space are required for the mongo-data folder.

 2. Log into the MongoDB Shell by executing: